isdk/ai-tool.js/docs/pubsub.md

 ### Forwarding and Publishing Events (Server-Side)

 The server can push events to clients either by forwarding them from a central event bus or by publishing them directly.
-With the latest updates, the `publish` method now supports targeted delivery to specific clients, in addition to broadcasting.

-**Note:** The availability of targeted publishing depends on the underlying transport implementation.
-While the `EventServer` API supports it, some transports (like the current SSE transport) may only be capable of broadcasting.

 ```typescript
 import { eventServer, EventServer } from '@isdk/ai-tool';